 - [1] Follow home-rule city's charter provision, if any. - [2] The city's governing body may choose to conduct a mock student election under EC §276.007.
 The major steps taken for a general election should be taken for a student election.
-The student election may be held on the first day before the election, but results must not be published until after the polls close on election day. - [3] HB 1067 provides that if a candidate on the ballot dies on or before the filing deadline, the City Secretary MAY choose to remove the candidate from the ballot, in which case, the filing deadline is extended 5 days.
+The student election may be held on the first day before the election, but results must not be published until after the polls close on election day. - [3] HB 1067 (2019) provides that if a candidate on the ballot dies on or before the filing deadline, the City Secretary MAY choose to remove the candidate from the ballot, in which case, the filing deadline is extended 5 days.
 If that extended filing deadline falls on a weekend or holiday, it is extended to the next business day.
-Withdrawal deadlines after the extended filing deadlines will also be impacted.
-The Monday, March 2 filing deadline for a special election to fill a vacancy ordered on or before the 70th day before election day would be extended to Monday, March 9, and the withdrawal deadline for that extended deadline would be Saturday, March 14 (the withdrawal deadline does NOT move to the next business day).
-The Monday, March 23 filing deadline for a special election to fill a vacancy ordered after the 70th day but on or before the 46th day before election day would be extended to Monday, March 30, and the withdrawal deadline for that extended deadline would be Saturday, April 4 (the withdrawal deadline does NOT move to the next business day). - [4] HB 305 provides that the following information must be posted on a city's website, if the city maintains a website: (1) the political subdivision's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the political subdivision; (3) the date and location of the next election for officers of the political subdivision; (4) the requirements and deadline for filing for candidacy of each elected office of the political subdivision for the next election (posted one year prior to the date of that election).
+Withdrawal deadlines after the extended filing deadlines will also be impacted. - [4] HB 305 (2019) provides that certain information must be posted on a city's website.
+(Check additional requirements if the city does not maintain a website).
+(1) the political subdivision's contact information, including a mailing address, telephone number, and e-mail address; (2) each elected officer of the political subdivision; (3) the date and location of the next election for officers of the political subdivision; (4) the requirements and deadline for filing for candidacy of each elected office of the political subdivision for the next election for officers of your governing body (must be posted continuously for at least one year prior to the next election for the office).
 (5) each notice of a meeting of the political subdivision's governing body under Subchapter C, Chapter 551; and (6) each record of a meeting of the political subdivision's governing body under Section 551.021.
 Note that a City with population of less than 5,000 located in a county with population of less than 25,000 does not have to post (5) and (6) on its website.